Glossary

 Development Mode

-A mode in digiRunner where configurations and tests are performed in a non-production environment.
-It allows administrators to simulate and validate API setups, user interactions, and system behaviors without impacting live services.
+A mode in digiRunner for administrators to simulate and validate API setups, user interactions, and system behaviors in a non-production environment, without impacting live services.

 Embedded Function Management